-The relation between tumor-absorbed dose and response was assessed both at the level of individual tumors (local response) and at the patient level, in which case the patients were grouped according to PERCIST based on the average change in TLG of all hepatic tumors.
-Patient-level analysis was performed both including and excluding tumors that formed after baseline (which were labeled as PD).
+The relation between tumor absorbed dose and response were assessed both at the level of individual tumors (local response) as well as at the patient level, in which case the patients were grouped according to PERCIST based on the average change in TLG of all hepatic tumors.
+Patient-level analysis was performed both including and excluding tumors that formed after baseline (which were labeled as progressive disease).
 All other analyses ignored the formation of new lesions at follow-up, as they were not targeted by the treatment.
-Linear mixed-effect models were used to assess the relation between tumor-absorbed dose and response and to account for correlation of tumors within patients.
-Dose was used as a dependent variable and was log-transformed to fulfill model assumptions.
-Nested models were compared using the Akaike Information Criterion.
+Linear mixed-effect models were used to assess the relation between tumor absorbed dose and response and to account for correlation of tumors within patients.
+Dose was used as dependent variable and log-transformed to fulfill model assumptions.
+Nested models were compared using Akaike's Information Criterion.
 The dose-effect relationship was best explained using a random intercept per patient without random slopes.
-A geometric mean of the tumor-absorbed dose per response category was estimated.
-On a patient level, response categories CR and PR were merged in the analysis because of the otherwise too limited numbers per category.
-To test the hypothesis of an ordered relationship across response categories, a trend test was performed, with response as a continuous variable in the model.
+A geometric mean of the tumor absorbed dose per response category was estimated.
+On a patient level, response categories CR and PR were merged in the analysis due to otherwise too limited numbers per category.
+To test the hypothesis of an ordered relationship across response categories, a trend test was performed with response as a continuous variable in the model.

 Overall survival was defined as the interval between treatment and death from any cause, with censoring of patients who were still alive at their last known follow-up date.
 The survival curve was estimated by the Kaplan-Meier method.
 A log-rank test was used to compare median overall survival between patients with and without a metabolic liver response.
-Baseline characteristics of these groups, consisting of primary tumor type, sex, age, previous treatments, World Health Organization performance score, presence of extrahepatic disease, number of tumors, and tumor load, were scrutinized for differences that could have biased the survival analysis.
+Baseline characteristics of these groups, consisting of primary tumor type, gender, age, previous treatments, WHO performance score, presence of extra hepatic disease, number of tumors and tumor load, were scrutinized for differences that could have biased the survival analysis.
 Analyses were performed using R statistical software, version 3.4.0.
-A 2-sided P value of less than 0.05 was considered statistically significant.
+A two-sided p-value <0.05 was considered statistically significant.